-Tutoring services – Tutoring centres are the perfect places to assist you in finding a private tutor.
-Private tuition can be an amazing learning experience and has many amazing benefits, tutees need discipline and will need to collaborate with their tutor to get the best out of this service, but these academic advisors are committed to student success and academic excellence.
+Tutoring services - Tutoring centres are the perfect places to assist you in finding a private tutor.
+Doing so can lead to an amazing learning experience and private tutoring has many amazing benefits, tutees need discipline and will need to collaborate with their tutor to get the best out of this service, but these academic advisors are committed to student success and academic excellence.

 Churches – Your local church could be the source of more than just a service on Sunday.
 If you need extra help, you can ask at your local church if they run any educational workshops, educational classes, community groups, free tutoring or volunteer-based learning programs.

 Summer school and supplemental courses - supplemental instruction in the summer holidays are a great way use of your time.
 Summer programs can bridge the gap to catch up if you have fallen behind or to get ahead for the coming academic year so that you are ready for the following year.
 Your school may run the summer school on campus with a set daily schedule or as a flexible program where drop-ins are welcomed.
 Ensure that if your school are running a holiday program that you confirm your involvement and commit to having full attendance.